“Bullying., Nobody wishes his or her child to be bullied. You shouldn’t have to put with it nor should your child”.

-Sometimes it’s difficult to spot because your son or daughter keeps it hidden from you but their distress is total.
-Bullying can be Physical, Verbal, Racist or Sexual.
+Sometimes it’s difficult to spot, because your son or daughter keeps it hidden from you but their distress is total.
+Bullying can be Physical, Verbal, Racial or Sexual.
 It happens at any age from pre-school to university.
-You must stop early.
-Bullying can result in depression, low self esteem, shyness poor academic achievements, isolation, even threatened or attempted suicide.
-Your child’s and quality of life cannot be subject to the whim or brutality of another.
+You must stop it early.
+Bullying can result in depression, low self esteem, shyness, poor academic achievements, isolation and even threatened or attempted suicide.
+Your child’s quality of life cannot be subject to the whim or brutality of another.

 1 Forget the myths about bullying.

-“I was bullied at school, it’s character building”-year?
-What sort of character do you want your child to become?
+“I was bullied at school, it’s character building”- What sort of character do you want your child to become?
 Low self esteem?
 Depressed?

-“He’ll just have to learn to stand up for himself” – children who tell you they have been bullied have reached the end of their tether they are desperate for help.
+“They’ll just have to learn to stand up for themself” – children who tell you they have been bullied have reached the end of their tether.
+They are desperate for help.

-“Tell them to hit back – harder”.
-Bullies are usually bigger or tougher than their victims.
+“Tell them to hit back – harder”- In most cases bullies are bigger or tougher than their victims.
 Your child could get seriously hurt.
 “Calling names can’t hurt – Bruises from blows heal, name-calling can leave scars for life.
-“It’s just kids teasing” -Once teasing hurts it’s no longer ‘just fun’ and must stop.
+“It’s just kids teasing” – Once teasing hurts it’s no longer ‘just fun’ and must stop.

 2 Look for possible signs of bullying.

-Children may be frightened of walking to or from school change the usual route, not wanting to go on the school bus, beg you to drive them to school, be unwilling to go to out, feel ill in the mornings, begin truanting, begin poorly in their school work, come home regularly with clothes or books destroyed or come home hungry (bully has stolen money for food or taken the packed lunch).
-They may become withdrawn, start stammering, lack confidence, become distressed and anxious, attempt or threaten suicide, cry themselves to sleep, have their possessions ‘go missing’, ask for money or start stealing money (to pay the bully).
+Children may be frightened of walking to or from school.
+They may try to change the usual route or not want to go on the school bus.
+They may beg you to drive them to school, be unwilling to go out, feel ill in the mornings or begin to do poorly in their school work.
+They may come home regularly with clothes or books destroyed or come home hungry (bully has stolen money for food or taken the packed lunch).
+They may become withdrawn, start stammering, have a lack of confidence or become distressed and anxious.
+At worse they may attempt or threaten suicide.
+They may cry themselves to sleep or have their possessions ‘go missing’, ask for money or start stealing money (to pay the bully).
 They may continually lose their ‘pocket money’ or allowance, have unexplained scratches, bruises or cuts and may begin to bully other children themselves!

 They could also become aggressive and unreasonable and give improbable excuses to explain any of the above.